 The evidence is difficult to interpret, but in Japan, for example, a substantial percentage of research projects are sponsored jointly by firms in the same market.
-Moreover, the evidence is fairly clear that Japan allows horizontal consolidations

-8. Cooperative arrangements between two or more firms that otherwise would violate antitrust laws. and mergers in moderately concentrated markets where antitrust policy would be applied in the United States.
+Moreover, the evidence is fairly clear that Japan allows horizontal consolidations and mergers in moderately concentrated markets where antitrust policy would be applied in the United States.
 Mergers that create substantial monopoly power in Japan are not typically prosecuted by the government.